prefix-dev/rattler-build/README.md

 `rattler-build` comes with two commands: `build` and `test`.

-The `build` command takes a `--recipe-file recipe.yaml` as input and produces a package as output.
+The `build` command takes a `--recipe recipe.yaml` as input and produces a package as output.
 The `test` subcommand can be used to test existing packages (tests are shipped with the package).